HubertSotnowski/cainapp-old/README.md

 5. Extract 📦 ffmpeg.exe in cainapp folder📁

-6. Download models and put them into the cain folder📁
+6. Download the model, rename it to stable.pth, and put it into the cain folder📁

 7. In cmd, run ` cd path/to/cainapp/ ` then ```python main.py```